Codesigning the TGMS

 The reviewer

 Reviewers want to be able to provide their availability, area of expertise, experience and possible conflicts of interests within the solution.
-They want the solution to allow materials to be accessible online and offline for review, comments and scoring and later, if required, uploaded to the portal prior to assessment discussions.
+They also seek a system that allows materials to be accessed both online and offline for review, commenting and scoring.
+If needed, these materials should be uploadable to the portal prior to assessment discussions.

 A map depicting the ideal experience of a reviewer with the new solution when providing quality assessments of applications submitted to the agencies for funding.